Check these Essay Correction Symbols BEFORE consulting this list of additional common errors!

 4. Embed quotes so they fit the grammar of your sentence; if you can't, modify the quote as needed using square brackets.

-5. Article (appropriate form of der/das/die or ein/eine) is missing.
+5. Definite Article (appropriate form of der/das/die) is missing.

 7. Remember to use er/sie/es etc. as pronouns for he/she/it etc., not der/die/das.
 Exception: relative pronouns (here, you do use der/die/das to mean who/whom).
 Remember also that the pronoun for an inanimate object is not automatically es, but rather will be er, sie or es (or the accusative or dative of those pronouns) depending on the thing's gender.

 8. Pronouns generally come "ASAP" ("as soon as possible") in the sentence.

 9. Remember the Time/Manner/Place rule for word order: e.g. Wir fahren (1) oft (2) mit der Bahn (3) nach Graceland; Ich tanze (1) morgens (2) gern (3) auf dem Bett.